Image of hashtag on a notebook with pencil

 Image of hand clicking on #usehashtags.

 In the world of social media, sometimes it can be hard to get the information you are looking for easily.
 That’s why hashtags can help you get your content out there.
-With the use of hashtags, users can easily search up the keyword and get the information they need.
+With the use of hashtags, users can easily search for the keyword and get the information they need.

 If a user finds your post interesting under that hashtag, they are likely to spend more time on your profile and possibly move on to your website.
 Look at the hashtag like a special search bar for topics of interest.